es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 ## How to use the Code

-After cloning the [elasticnode middleware github repository](https://github.com/es-ude/ElasticNodeMiddleware) and installing [Bazel](https://www.bazel.build/), you can run a mini example.
+After cloning the [elasticnode middleware github repository](https://github.com/es-ude/ElasticNodeMiddleware) and installing [Bazel](https://www.bazel.build/) and the other needed tools, you can run a mini example.
 We implemented two different communication possibilities.
-The first one is the hardware uart implementation via the FTDI-adapter, the second one is the lufa usart implementation.
+The first one is the hardware uart implementation via the FTDI-adapter, the second one is the Lufa Usart implementation.
 We recommend you to use the Lufa Usart implementation, because it is needed for uploading a bitfile to the FPGA at the elasticnode.
 The [Lufa Library](http://www.fourwalledcubicle.com/files/LUFA/Doc/120219/html/index.html) is briefly explained in the [README](../README.md).
 Nevertheless we have a mini example for both implementations.